Lixie-Labs/emotiscope-site/parts.md

 # Print Your Own Emotiscope Parts

 Want to print your parts in other colors?
-There's endless options, and you can print your own versions of Emotiscope's laser-cut parts too!
-(You'll want a full-size 3D printer for some pieces.)
+There's endless options.
+(You'll want a full-size 3D printer for some pieces)

+{: .warn }
+Emotiscope has 128 very delicate LEDs inside.
+There is double-sided tape holding a two-halved LED Spacer piece to the circuit board behind it.
+Lixie Labs assumes no responsibility for broken LED strips as a result of modifying or replacing the LED Spacer piece, so only replace it if you're an experienced maker aware of the risk.

 -------------------------------------------------